Podcast (video): Play in new window | Download

 By moving the mic capsule deeper into the BP40, Audio-Technica was able to integrate a pop filter into the design.

-Instead of connecting the microphone to a stand by its bass, the BP40 uses a detached ring-mount that nicely balances the weight of the microphone.
+Instead of connecting the microphone to a stand by its bass, the No products found. uses a detached ring-mount that nicely balances the weight of the microphone.

 Audio-Technica's AT8484 custom shockmount is the easiest I'm ever seen!
 The microphone locks in with a simple push and turn and still nicely balances the microphone.